mushtaq-welfare-trust/mushtaq-welfare-trust.github.io/_pages/get-involved.md

 ---
 layout: page
-permalink: /about-us/
+permalink: /get-involved/
-title: About us
+title: Get Involved
-excerpt: Mushtaq Welfare Trust is the brainchild of a family in Manchester who have set up their own charity and school for orphaned and poverty-stricken girls on the site of their former family home in Khanewal, Pakistan.
 ---

+# About Us (heading 1 marked with #)
 Mushtaq Welfare Trust is the brainchild of a family in Manchester who have set up their own charity and school for orphaned and poverty-stricken girls on the site of their former family home in Khanewal, Pakistan.

-The Choudry family created the registered charity to educate girls aged between five and eleven-years-old in the Punjab region.
+[The Choudry family](http://google.com) created the registered charity to educate girls aged between five and eleven-years-old in the Punjab region.

 The family decided to demolish their ancestral family home and build a six-storey school to bring hope to some of the poorest youngsters and families in the area.
 As living costs increase, education is seen as a luxury, with preference given to the males of a family, who are seen as future breadwinners.

-However, the motto of MWT is

-> To educate a man is to educate an individual, but to educate a woman is to educate a nation.
+However, the motto of MWT is "To educate a man is to educate an individual, but to educate a woman is to educate a nation."

 The school, which opened in March 2008, initially enrolled 15 girls and currently has 60 pupils.
 The family aims to have 120 pupils over the next few years.